shobhashinde/Final-Project-Banking-Management/Phase1/readme.md

-# Bank Management System - CREATE and INSERT Only
+# Bank Management System - Database Schema Documentation

 This repository contains SQL scripts for defining the structure of a bank management system and populating it with initial data using only
 `CREATE` and `INSERT` commands.